- Have small pockets for ice pack in the back.

 The Biostretch Bodybelt doesn’t chafe the stomach and prevents the pack from moving on the lower back.
 The Osprey Rev 24 is loaded with space and small pockets, which is one reason this pack is specifically suitable for long-distance trail running and hiking.
 Osprey also incorporated a nifty feature with smartphones in mind: their DigiFlip Media Pocket, to stay hydrated and connected!

 One unfortunate but common issue with a smart phones is accidentally dropping it while running.
 This isn’t just a bummer because you’ll have to replace it but also bad news if you were really on a digital map or GPS on the said phone.
-The DigiFlip pocket securely hold your phone on the left shoulder strap so all you need to do is flip it down, so it will be easy and comfortable to see your screen.
+The DigiFlip pocket securely holds your phone on the left shoulder strap so all you need to do is flip it down, so it will be easy and comfortable to see your screen.

 If you are a long distance runner, particularly if you participate in trails, mountain biking and other rigorous trekking outdoor activities combined, this Rev 24 will be your best choice.
 It has a water reservoir for 2.5L of water, which is a plenty amount and is large enough to carry extra bottles, an extra change of clothes, some food bars and more in his lightwight design.